SoCal Blasted With Gusty Winds and Mountain Snow

 The cold weather system also brought scattered showers, hail and snow to the region Sunday.

-East Pasadena reached nearly 1.5 inches of rain and Burbank topped .5 an inch.
+East Pasadena received nearly 1.5 inches of rain and Burbank topped a half-inch.

 A winter storm warning has also been issued for some mountain communities until Tuesday afternoon.